Seattle Personal Injury Attorney

 A personal injury attorney will

-- Gather and preserve evidence including vehicle black boxes, witness statements, surveillance videos, store and preserve the vehicle, issue subpoenas, and retaining medical, accident reconstruction, and other experts.
+- Gather and preserve evidence including vehicle black boxes, witness statements, surveillance videos, store and preserve the vehicle, and issue subpoenas.

 - Negotiate a settlement with strategies to maximize your personal injury compensation, gleaned from years of experience and training.